I was in Florida to complete my private pilot’s licence but also to get some NASA leadership lessons and management insights.

 Safety first: quality control

 There is a safety hierarchy at NASA that begins with the general public and ends with workers at Kennedy Space Centre and the astronauts.
-This point is clearly brought home to people working on the Shuttle.
-Before a launch, to personalise the work, astronauts’ families are encouraged to come in an write good luck messages on large white boards in the corridors going into the bays where the Shuttles are processed.
+NASA goes out of its way to personalise the dangers of complacency.
+Before a launch, astronauts’ families come in and write good luck messages on large white boards around the facility.

 But, what happens when something does go wrong?
 “We try not to have any escapes,” said King but when something does go wrong they try to get to the root of the problem and not just put a band-aid on it.
 They focus on facts and evidence – “in God we trust, all others bring data.”
 I particularly liked his ‘three why’s’ approach to problem solving which involves asking ‘Why did this happen?
 Why did this happen?
 Why did this happen?’
 To use a favourite NASA phrase, they absolutely pound problems into the ground.

-It’s not launching the Shuttle or building the International Space Station that represents the biggest challenge for NASA management, according to Oscar Toledo, Chief Engineer at KSC, but “developing the workforce.”
-I asked him how NASA does this and, typically, it’s approached with a scientific mindset.
-In Toledo’s words, “it’s a microcosm of how NASA manages – you set up an infrastructure to measure what your baseline is today, talk about what the end state is and then you continue to measure these activities.”
+I asked him how NASA does it and, typically, he described an approach with a scientific mindset.
+In Toledo’s words, “it’s a microcosm of how NASA manages.
+You set up an infrastructure to measure what your baseline is today, talk about what the end state is and then you continue to measure these activities.”

 However, there’s no point setting up rules that stifle innovation.
-Checklists and procedures may be fine for operations people but “the researchers and scientists will talk about freedom – you cannot schedule that you are going to be brilliant at 11 o’clock on Wednesdays.”
-I suggested, vaguely remembering a quote that I learned at school, that ‘rules and Models are the enemies of genius and art’ and he replied “there’s a fine balance between that and organised chaos.
+Checklists and procedures are fine for operations people but the researchers and scientists need more freedom.
+He says, “you cannot schedule that you are going to be brilliant at 11 o’clock on Wednesdays.
 One of the keys that I found in the past … you just have to know your people – you have to know their capabilities, their strengths, their weaknesses.”

 The biggest challenge we face at NASA is developing the workforce